-If you’ve been told you need to make an appointment in our Glendale office, but you also smoke cigarettes, you might be wondering if your habit will affect this dental procedure.
+If you’ve been told you need to make an appointment in our Pasadena office, but you also smoke cigarettes, you might be wondering if your habit will affect this dental procedure.
 After all, anytime you go to the doctor you’re used to hearing that you need to quit.
 Well, while the doctors at Lytle, Tate & Stamper don’t want to lecture you, they do need you to know that smoking can increase your risk of dental implant failure.

 Smoking May Cause Your Dental Implants to Fail

-You probably already know that one of the reasons we recommend that so many of our Glendale patients who are missing teeth get dental implants is because they are built to be permanent.
+You probably already know that one of the reasons we recommend that so many of our Pasadena patients who are missing teeth get dental implants is because they are built to be permanent.
 When properly cared for, dental implants have upwards of a 90% success rate of lasting a lifetime.
 However, the nicotine in smoke, as well as in chewing tobacco, reduces blood flow and can make it harder, not to mention slower, for your body to heal, including from oral surgeries.
 Because of this, if you smoke or chew tobacco, it’s more possible that your dental implants won’t fuse with your jawbone tissue.
 If this fusion doesn’t occur, your dental implants can fall out, or become so loose that they need to be removed.

 Smoking doesn’t necessarily exclude you from getting dental implants.
 After all, they are still the best tooth replacement system on the market.
 But, if you’ve been told you need to get dental implants and you’re a smoker, here are some suggestions to better ensure that your dental implants are successful: